Bed nets distributed to students in Freetown

 Dear Project Supporters,

-The WHO African Region continues to carry a disproportionately high share of the global malaria burden.
-In 2018, the region was home to 93% of malaria cases and 94% of malaria deaths.
+- The WHO African Region carries a disproportionately high share of the global malaria burden.
+In 2019, the region was home to 94% of malaria cases and deaths.

 If you have any questions, please feel free to email us at GlobalGiving@developafrica.org.